Wagon

-A wagon or waggon is a heavy four-wheeled vehicle pulled by draught animals or on occasion by humans, used for transporting goods, commodities, agricultural materials, supplies and sometimes people.
+A wagon (or waggon) is a heavy four-wheeled vehicle pulled by draft animals or on occasion by humans, used for transporting goods, commodities, agricultural materials, supplies and sometimes people.

 Wagons are immediately distinguished from carts (which have two wheels) and from lighter four-wheeled vehicles primarily for carrying people, such as carriages.
-Animals such as horses, mules, or oxen usually pull wagons.
+Common animals which pull wagons are horses, mules, and oxen.
 One animal or several, often in pairs or teams may pull wagons.
 However, there are examples of human-propelled wagons, such as mining corfs.

 A wagon was formerly called a wain and one who builds or repairs wagons is a wainwright.
 More specifically, a wain is a type of horse- or oxen-drawn, load-carrying vehicle, used for agricultural purposes rather than transporting people.
 A wagon or cart, usually four-wheeled; for example, a haywain, normally has four wheels, but the term has now acquired slightly poetical connotations, so is not always used with technical correctness.
 However, a two-wheeled "haywain" would be a hay cart, as opposed to a carriage.
 Wain is also an archaic term for a chariot.
 Wain can also be a verb, to carry or deliver, and has other meanings.

-Contemporary or modern animal-drawn wagons may be of metal instead of wood and have regular wheels with rubber tires instead of traditional wagon wheels.
+Contemporary or modern animal-drawn wagons may be of metal instead of wood and have regular wheels with rubber tires instead of traditional wooden wheels.

 A person who drives wagons is called a "wagoner", a "teamster", a "bullocky" (Australia), a "muleteer", or simply a "driver".

+Wagons have served numerous purposes, with a variety of designs.
+As with motorized vehicles, some are designed to serve as many functions as possible, while others are highly specialized.

 Terminology and design

 The exact name and terminology used are often dependent on the design or shape of the wagon.
 If low and sideless it may be called a dray, trolley or float.
 When traveling over long distances and periods, wagons may be covered with cloth to protect their contents from the elements; these are "covered wagons".
-If it has a permanent top enclosing it, it may be called a "van".
+If it has high sides, with or without a permanent top, it may be called a "van".
+A wagon might be unsprung if ordinarily used over rough ground or cobbles.

-Front axle assembly

-A front axle assembly, in its simplest form, is an assembly of a short beam with a pivot plate, two wagon wheels and spindles as well as a drawbar attached to this.
-A pin attaches the device to a chariot, a wagon or a coach, making the turning radius smaller.
+A front axle assembly, in its simplest form, is an assembly of a short beam with a pivot plate, two wheels and spindles as well as a drawbar attached to this.
+A pin attaches the device to a horse-drawn vehicle making the turning radius smaller.

-Types of wagons
+Types

-Wagons have served numerous purposes, with numerous corresponding designs.
-As with motorized vehicles, some are designed to serve as many functions as possible, while others are highly specialized.
-This section will discuss a broad overview of the general classes of wagons; for details on specific types of wagons, see the individual links.

-Beach wagon

-Beach wagons are collapsible folding wagons for general multi-purpose usage on outdoor sand beaches.